JEDolce/dev-test-alpha/README.md

 # Dev Test Alpha Efficiency

-Tasks to evaluate frontend web development skills as part of the Alpha Efficiency company hiring process
+Tasks to evaluate frontend web development skills as part of the Alpha Efficiency company hiring process.

 You can find a Live Preview in the following link: